TosinAremu/LITA-Captstone-Project/README.md

 2. Data Preparation: Cleaning the dataset to handle missing values, outliers, and inconsistent formats.
 3. Data Transformation: Creating additional columns where necessary, such as total sales by multiplying price and quantity.

+#### Analysis Techniques
+1. Excel: An excel formula and dash was created to provide a static and simple summary of key metrics.
+Pivot tables and slicers were used to visualize data such as the total sales by products, region and months figures.
+2. SQL Queries: SQL was utilized to aggregate and extract meaningful insights, such as total sales for each product category, the highest-selling product by total sales value, total revenue per product etc.
+3. Power BI Dashboard: A highly interactive Power BI was also developed, allowing users to filter sales data by region, product and time period.
+Key visuals include bar charts for top selling products and line charts for montly sales trends.

 #### Key Metrics for Sales Data
 - Total Sales: Aggregate revenue from all products across all regions.
 It is calculated by multiplying the quantity of products sold by their unit price.
 - Average Sales Per Product: Shows the average revenue for each product type, providing insights into the best-selling products.